lezhnev74/heaplog/README.md

 | `!~error`                                                                     | Inversion of a regular expression.                                                                                                                      |
 | `report ~report\d+`                                                           | Combine exact match with the RE to use the index and improve search performance.                                                                        |

-## Design

-See more about design ideas in this blog post.

 ## Licence

 MIT